Skip to content

 • have completed at least 50 hours cross-country as PIC of which at least 10 hours shall be in the relevant aircraft category.

 • have the privileges to fly aeroplanes at night if the IR privileges will be used at night.
+(Night rating NR is not required for CB IR if you do not intend to fly at night.)

 If an instrument rating is added to a PPL, the licence holder shall undertake pure tone audiometry examinations in accordance with the periodicity and the standard required for class 1 medical certificate holders.